Why do we need COP anyway? | DW | 20.10.2021

 So do we really still need COP?

-While experts agree that important progress was not made at all of these annual meetings — and the pace of decision-making has been slower than expected — they say COP's most vital achievement so far has been the Paris Agreement of COP21, the biggest global treaty against climate change the world has ever seen.
+Though experts agree that important progress was not made at all of these annual meetings — and the pace of decision-making has been slower than expected — they say COP's most vital achievement so far has been the Paris Agreement of COP21, the biggest global treaty against climate change yet.

 It was a historic moment when the Paris Accord was signed by almost all nations in the world after decades of negotiation

-It may have taken 20 years of negotiations to get there, but in 2015, the Paris Accord was finally adopted by 196 countries, declaring the goal of limiting global warming to well below 2, preferably to 1.5 degrees Celsius, compared to pre-industrial levels.
+It may have taken 20 years of negotiations to get there, but, in 2015, the Paris Accord was finally adopted by 196 countries, declaring the goal of limiting an increase in global average temperatures to well below 2 degrees Celsius (3.6 F), with a target of 1.5 C, over preindustrial levels.

-And this has provoked a major change in terms of climate action and where we are heading, says David Ryfisch, team leader for international climate politics at the non-governmental environment and development organization Germanwatch.
+And this has provoked a major change in terms of climate action and where we are heading, David Ryfisch, team leader for international climate politics at the nongovernmental environment and development organization Germanwatch, told DW.

 COP and its Paris Accord have already translated into action, according to Ryfisch, from the dramatic drop in the cost of clean energy, to the financial sector's moving away from fossil fuels and unwillingness to insure new coal projects any longer, to countries' signing up for a quick phase-out of coal as well as internal combustion engines.